reinblatt/Cyber_Pulse/README.md

 # CyberPulse

-CyberPulse is an iOS application that provides real-time cybersecurity news and podcast updates with a focus on user privacy and offline functionality.
+CyberPulse is an iOS application that provides news articles and podcast episodes with a focus on cybersecurity and technology topics.

 ## Features